Sign Up for a Free Account

 • Pulmonary artery hypertension is a complication of scleroderma and may be seen in both limited and diffuse cutaneous disease.

-• Scleroderma renal crisis can be seen in up to 10% of scleroderma patients and should be immediately managed with an ACE inhibitor.
+• Scleroderma renal crisis can be seen in up to 10% of patients with scleroderma and should be immediately managed with an ACE inhibitor.

 • Antinuclear antibodies are seen in excess of 95% of scleroderma patients.